Property G and the $4$--genus: The zero surgery

 If $\mathfrak s,d$ do not satisfy any of the three conditions in Proposition~\ref{prop:ZeroTorsEqual}, Lemma~\ref{lem:Top>0} implies that $d=1$ and $c_1(\mathfrak s)$ is torsion, we have

 a contradiction to our assumption that $g(S)>1$.
 This proves our claim.

 Let $F$ be a taut Seifert-like surface for $K$ with $[F]=\varphi$.
 By Property G1, $\widehat F$ is taut in $Y_0(K)$.
 Since $[\widehat{F}]=\widehat{\varphi}$ is the homology class of the fiber, $\widehat{F}$ must be isotopic to the fiber.
+(See the proof in Subsection~\ref{subsect:4genus} for a reference for this result.)
 In particular, $F$ is connected.
 Our theorem in this case follows from the claim and Theorem~\ref{thm:KnotFibered}.

 The case $g(S)=1$ will be treated in Subsection~\ref{subsect:Genus1}. \end{proof}